turingschool/try-turing/_posts/1000-01-31-twitter-project-part-3.markdown

 permalink: twitter-project-part-3
 ---

 Let's say that we wanted to be able to search for tweets with the hashtag #learntocode and save them to a file that we can access later.
 First, we'll need to set up a program that can search when given a hashtag.

-<h4>Preparing the Program</h4>
+## Preparing the Program

-Go ahead and make a new file: <span class="command">twitter_search.rb</span>.
+Go ahead and make a new file: `twitter_search.rb`.

 Then create your Twitter client again: